renesas-rz/rzv_ai_sdk/Footfall_Counter/readme.md

 This software could be useful in a variety of settings, such as retail stores, museums, and events, where managers need to monitor and analyze traffic flow and customer behavior.

+**NOTE:** This sample application can be used to track different objects, like animal, car, etc. The list of objects that can be tracked are provided in [coco labels txt](./rzv2l_board_deploy/coco-labels-2014_2017.txt) file.

 **Demo video :**